anhvut/pre-commit_check_load_module_py/README.md

 # separate folders with colon or semi-colon, it will be adapted depending on platform
 PYTHONPATH = app:common
 # if no interpreter specified, the default interpreter will be used
+# for Windows/Linux compatibility, interpreter can have several values separated by a coma
+# e.g. interpreter = .venv/bin/python, .venv/Scripts/python.exe
 ```

 In this example, modules in `app/` can import modules in `common/` but the inverse is not possible.